Be sure to check out our resources page for your event!

 Our role in Seedy Saturdays is to:

-- promote events across the country
+• promote events across the country and help coordinate dates

-- participate as an exhibitor when invited
+• participate as an exhibitor when invited

-- offer mentorship for new organizers
+• offer mentorship for new organizers

 First, identify the various groups in your area who work with seeds.
 These can include university plant or pollinator scientists, members of Seeds of Diversity, botanical groups, local organic groups, local wildflower societies, local seed companies who sell open-pollinated varieties, historic museums with heritage gardens, local seed-savers, garden clubs, and so on.
 Find out who the contact people are, and ask if they would help organize an event.
 If not, ask them to come as an exhibitor or speaker.

 Some committees meet quite regularly for months leading up to the event, the others divide tasks and work more independently.
-In any case, make sure everyone is clear on the budget and agreed on the tasks and timelines necessary to pull the event off smoothly.
+In any case, make sure everyone is clear on the budget and have agreed on the tasks and timelines necessary to pull the event off smoothly.

-Appendix D features a sample treasurer’s report.
+Appendix C features a sample treasurer’s report.

 Most Seedy Saturdays are held January-April, giving seed savers time to process and package their seeds from the previous year, but before gardeners need to start seeds for the upcoming growing season.